 Technological innovations have made our lives easier.
-And this has proven very true during this time of the pandemic, when schools and offices have retreated into our homes.
+And this has proven very true during this time of the pandemic when schools and offices have retreated into our homes.
 These days almost all our time is spent staring at various screens.
-Even the time we took out for travelling and social engagement is now spent at our desks in front of a screen.
+Even the time we took out for traveling and social engagement is now spent at our desks in front of a screen.

-One of the reasons behind screens being eye damaging is the blue light it emits, which in large amounts, cause eye strain and damage.
-In addition, we tend to blink less when focused on a screen and this leads to dryness, a common problem that most of us have experienced one time or another.
+One of the reasons behind screens being eye-damaging is the blue light it emits, which in large amounts, causes eye strain and damage.
+In addition, we tend to blink less when focused on a screen and this leads to dryness, a common problem that most of us have experienced at one time or another.

 So how can we protect our eyes?